splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-low-level-programming/1-concepts/compiling-c-libraries.md

 #include <stdio.h>

-// we need to tell the compiler that the function is defined externall extern void print_message();
+// we need to tell the compiler that the function is defined externally extern void print_message();

 int main() {